M-Contributions/Persistence-Isolation-Module/README.md

 It turns out that Magento provides the tools to avoid developer going through this over and over again every time a single Entity comes into play, not to talk about creating more complex Entity relations.

-This module actually refactors the way Magento does this so developer can focus on defining the proper entities and its relationships in a declarative way simply by means of DIC a.k.a di.xml.
+This module actually refactors the way Magento does this, so developer can focus on defining proper entities and their relationships in a declarative way simply by means of DIC a.k.a di.xml.

 I will provide an example of this since an image is worth a thousand words.